serge-hulne/go_iter/README.md

 	// -> 0, 2, 4, 6, 8, 10

-	// Mapping all the elements of 'even' to it's square value: even_and_squared := Map(even, func(x int) int {
+	// Mapping all the elements of 'even' to it's squared value: even_and_squared := Map(even, func(x int) int {
 		return x * x
 	})